Omar-Muhamad/Space-Xplore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Space Xplore
 ## Description
-Space Xplore is a React-Redux application consists of Rockets, Missions, and the My Profile section. it that allows you to:
+Space Xplore is a React-Redux application consisting of Rockets, Missions, and the My Profile section. it that allows you to:

-- See different Rockets and reserve any one.
+- See different Rockets and reserve anyone.
-- See different Missions and Join any one.
+- See different Missions and Join anyone.
-- Display your reserved rockets and joined missions in profile section.
+- Display your reserved rockets and joined missions in the profile section.

-## Live Demo
+## 🚀 Live Demo

-This is the live demo [link](https://space-xplore.netlify.app/) to our site.
+The live demo [link](https://space-xplore.netlify.app/) deployed on Netlify.

 ## Video Demo